 It occurred at the end of the Cretaceous period and the beginning of the Tertiary period.
 It ranks third in severity among the five major mass extinctions.

-90% marine species, 50% marine genera, 85% land species, and 56% of genera got extinct as a result of KT extinction.
+90% marine species, 50% of marine genera, 85% of land species, and 56% of land genera got extinct as a result of KT extinction.
 This catastrophic event marked the advent of the mammalian age.

 Dinosaurs form the major group of animals that got extinct during this period.
 However, it is not proved that the asteroid attack killed the dinosaurs.
 Many species of dinosaurs have diminished millions of years after the KT extinction.

 The group of reptiles comprising birds, dinosaurs, and crocodilians survived the extinction and evolved into modern birds and crocodiles.
 Among the marine flora and fauna, only 13% of the planktons remained alive.

 Sometimes the remains of the dead organisms are preserved as fossils.
 The evidence for the KT extinction can be obtained by comparing the fossils found at the end of the Cretaceous period to that at the beginning of the Tertiary period.

 The point between the Cretaceous (K) and the Tertiary (T) period is known as the KT boundary.
 This period has been dated to 65.5 million years ago by geologists.
 The geologists have discovered that the KT boundary has a very high concentration of iridium than normal.
 The iridium concentration found in the KT boundary is similar to that in the meteorites.

 It was estimated that the asteroid that hit the earth would have been 10 km in diameter releasing immense energy.
 It not only destroyed a region up to thousands of kilometres but also formed a cloud of dust that interrupted the sunlight reaching the earth’s surface for years.
 The plants, the main basis of the food chain could not survive and eventually, the dinosaurs died.